Skip to content

 Myiasis

-Myiasis is the invasion of organs and tissues of humans or vertebrate animals by fly larvae (maggots).
-Elderly people who are bedbound, have physical disability or lack self-care ability are more vulnerable to fly invasion of their body parts not protected by skin, such as wounds and mucous membranes.
+Myiasis is the infestation of tissues of humans or vertebrate animals by fly larvae (maggots).
+Elderly people who are bedbound, have physical disability or lack self-care ability are more vulnerable to fly invasion of their body parts not protected by skin, such as wounds and mucous membranes, and hence, infestation by the larvae.

 Causative agent

 Many types of flies can cause myiasis in humans or animals, such as Oestridae, Calliphoridae and Sarcophagidae.
-In Hong Kong, Chrysomya bezziana of the family Calliphoridae is a common species that causes human myiasis.
+In Hong Kong, Chrysomya bezziana of the family Calliphoridae is one of the commonest species that causes human myiasis.

 Development of disease

-The life cycle of Chrysomya bezziana comprises four stages, namely, egg, larva, pupa and adult.
-An adult female fly only lays eggs on live animals, usually on superficial wounds, mucous membranes or body orifices such as the mouth, the ear and the nose of debilitated persons.
-The eggs usually hatch within 24 hours and the larvae burrow into the host's tissue and feed on the host's dead or living tissue.
+The life cycle of Chrysomya bezziana comprises four stages, from egg, larva, pupa and then to adult.
+An adult female fly only lays eggs on live animals, including warm-blooded animals and human.
+The sites of larvae infestation are usually on superficial wounds, mucous membranes of body orifices such as the mouth, ear and nose of debilitated individuals.
+The eggs usually hatch within 24 hours, and the larvae burrow into the host's tissue and feed on the host's blood as well as dead or living tissue.
+Myiasis is not spread from person to person.

 Clinical features